 Spend the next two days investigating the rock art sites in the area.
 The afternoons allow for sundowner game drives in the scenically beautiful environment of the Waterberg mountains, with a prolific amount of fauna, wildlife and birds.
 Enjoy a bush braai (barbeque) for dinner at days end.

 Breakfast followed by a departure to Polokwane, where you will overnight at The Ranch, Kolobe Tented Camp.
 After check-in and lunch you will visit the Irish House Museum and Bakoni Malapa Site Museum, where you will most certainly experience the warm hospitality and rich culture of the BaSotho people.
 Return to Kolobe Tented Camp and enjoy a relaxing evening and country dinner.

-Day 6: Makapansgat Valley (UNESCO World Heritage Site)
+Day 6: Makapans Valley (UNESCO World Heritage Site)

 Day 7: Mashamba Traditional Village and Schoemansdal

 Breakfast followed by an onward transfer to Louis Trichardt and check into your hotel.
 Enjoy a quick late morning lunch and then onto a visit to the traditional village of Mashamba where the practice of ancient pottery making still takes place.
 Return late afternoon and after a quick refresher attend a lecture on the South African war of 1899 to 1902 in the Soutpansberg area, by historian Charles Leach and finally enjoy a great meal and good South African wine.